 Byron Kosuge, winemaker, is today’s guest on California Wine Country with Steve Jaxon and Dan Berger.
-Byron Kusoge is the winemaker at his own label, B Kusoge Wines, and he is or has been the winemaker at several other wineries in California and one in Chile.
+Byron Kosuge is the winemaker at his own label, B Kosuge Wines, and he is or has been the winemaker at several other wineries in California and one in Chile.

 As the show opens, Steve asks Dan about his wine column this week, which is about Italian wine.
 Dan described the lesson of the article this way; no matter if you are young or old when you start learning about wine, you have a lifetime to spend learning, and that even if he has been writing about wine for almost 40 years, he still feels that he has a lot to learn.
 Here is a link to Dan’s column this week,